1 Preparation, Launch and Recruitment

 Before the idea of SAIL was fully formed, we were motivated to explore different ways to assess student achievement of program and institutional learning outcomes but we were unsure about what that could look like in our institutional context.

-Prior to the creation of SAIL, we engaged with our community members, conducted a preliminary scan of best practices in the North American post-secondary sector, reviewed the literature, and invited guests speakers to share their experiences in undertaking a learning outcomes and assessment initiative.
-Specifically, we undertook three key steps prior to launching a Strategic Assessment of Institutional Learning (SAIL) initiative at Thompson Rivers University.
+Prior to the creation of SAIL, we engaged with our community members, conducted a preliminary scan of best practices in the North American post-secondary sector, reviewed the literature, and invited guests speakers to share their experiences in undertaking a learning outcomes and assessment SoTL project.
+Specifically, we undertook two key steps prior to launching a Strategic Assessment of Institutional Learning (SAIL) initiative.

 Preparing to Launch a SAIL Initiative

-Step 2.
-Identification of existing policies, processes, and resources: In seeking to develop a process that fit with the university’s culture, leveraged existing processes and systems, and built upon the internal expertise of faculty and staff, we looked at the wealth of strategies and tools that had been developed during the creation of Thompson Rivers University’s institutional learning outcomes.
+Step 1.
+Identification of existing policies, processes, and resources: In seeking to develop a process that fit with the university’s culture, leveraged existing processes and systems, and built upon the internal expertise of faculty and staff, we looked at the wealth of strategies and tools that had been developed during the creation of the university’s institutional learning outcomes.
 Namely, we drew upon the ILO Foci Tools, ILO-approved courses, and the Principles for Learning Outcomes and Assessment.
 We were incredibly fortunate to have these resources to draw upon.
-If there had been no established learning outcomes definitions or criteria, then the SAIL Planning Cycle and timeline would require additional steps.
+If there had been no established learning outcomes definitions or criteria, then the SAIL Planning Cycle and timeline would require additional engagement steps with the local community.

-Step 3.
+Step 2.
 Creation of a timeline: The success of the SAIL initiative is tied strongly to a well-organized, pre-planned timeline that takes into consideration the multiple demands on faculty time (e.g., beginning of classes, exam season, Reading break), potential delays (e.g., REB approval), and technical difficulties (e.g., uploading and downloading student assignments in the learning management system).
 Prior to launching a pilot, the SAIL Coordinators drafted a timeline, including key dates, milestones, and responsibilities of Coordinators and faculty members.
-The timeline included consultations and reviews by privacy and ethics, faculty member recruitment and engagement within the context of scheduled courses and semesters, development of the Moodle site, and several other logistical factors.
+The timeline included consultations and reviews by privacy and ethics, faculty member recruitment and engagement within the context of scheduled courses and semesters, development of a shared website, and several other logistical factors.
 The timeline is not static but rather acts as a guiding document and planning tool.

 Launch and Recruitment